Sirenia (band): 2012–2016: Perils of the Deep Blue, The Seventh Life Path and Ailyn's departure

-2014–2016: The Seventh Life Path, Ailyn's departure

 The band announced they had returned to Napalm Records on 3 April 2014 with a pending album release for early 2015.
 On 10 February 2015 Sirenia announced the title of their next record called The Seventh Life Path.
-On 12 March 2015 the band announced on their Facebook page that Nightwatcher Films has signed Sirenia for the use of their song "Ducere Me In Lucem" of Perils of the Deep Blue for its soundtrack.
-The song will come out in the opening title sequence of a film called Abandoned Dead penned for release January 2016.
+On 12 March 2015 the band announced on their Facebook page that Nightwatcher Films has signed Sirenia for the use of their song "Ducere Me In Lucem" of Perils of the Deep Blue for the opening title sequence of a film called Abandoned Dead, penned for release January 2016.

-On 5 July 2016 Sirenia announced that after 8 years they were parting ways in good terms with longtime vocalist Ailyn but that the work with the upcoming album will proceed as normal.
-The same day, Ailyn released a statement disputing the bands claim, saying that the decision was not hers and she was not a part of it.
+On 5 July 2016 Sirenia announced that after 8 years, Ailyn and the band were parting on good terms, but that the work with the upcoming album would proceed as normal.
+The same day, Ailyn released a statement disputing the band's claim, saying that the decision was not hers and she was not a part of it.

-2016–2018: Dim Days of Dolor, new singer, North American tours
+2016–2020: Dim Days of Dolor, new singer and Arcane Astral Aeons

-On 29 August 2016 Sirenia revealed eighth full-length album Dim Days of Dolor before their official announcement of their new singer.
+On 29 August 2016 Sirenia revealed their eighth full-length album Dim Days of Dolor before their official announcement of their new singer.

-On 8 September 2016 Sirenia announced their new singer Emmanuelle Zoldan, a French mezzo-soprano singer from Aix-en-Provence who has worked with Sirenia for 13 years and is part of The Sirenian Choir.
-She has contributed to lead vocals before on the Sirenian Shores EP cover of "First We Take Manhattan" by Leonard Cohen.
+On 8 September 2016 Sirenia announced their new singer Emmanuelle Zoldan, a French mezzo-soprano singer from Aix-en-Provence who had worked with Sirenia for 13 years as part of The Sirenian Choir.
+She had already contributed the lead vocals for the Sirenian Shores EP cover of "First We Take Manhattan" by Leonard Cohen.

 Sirenia toured with Arkona and MindMaze in May 2017 for their debut in the United States and Canada.

-In October 2017 before a European tour, French guitarist Nils Courbaron unexpectedly was invited to participate in the live performances replacing Jan Erik Soltvedt.
+In October 2017 before a European tour, French guitarist Nils Courbaron was unexpectedly invited to participate in the live performances, replacing Jan Erik Soltvedt.
 In November, longtime drummer Jonathan Pérez left the band and joined Green Carnation.
-Consequently, Sirenia temporarily again included Austrian drummer Roland Navratil, a live member who had performed with the band before.
+Following this, Sirenia temporarily included Austrian drummer Roland Navratil, a live member who had performed with the band before.

 The band returned to North America to join various bands on the heavy metal cruise, 70000 Tons of Metal for two shows on 2 and 3 February 2018.

 Sirenia toured North America for the second time with Canadian metal band Threat Signal in April 2018, with support from Valinor Excelsior, Graveshadow, Niviane and Dire Peril.